-Overall, all three sites are demonstrating similar fish population diversity and tolerability.
-Total richness continues to increase across the watershed which is a good sign.
-Due to the significant amount of rain received before the 2015 and 2018 samplings, species counts were likely lower than if there had been ideal sampling conditions.
-Additionally, the deepening on the stream channel near the mouth in 2021, due to bridge construction at the sampling site, may have resulted in lower species counts, as the added depth made sampling difficult.
+Overall, all three sites are demonstrating similar fish population diversity and tolerability from year to year.
+Total richness continues to increase on average across the watershed.
+The 2024 survey shows continued high levels of diversity both by species and family.
+It is also interesting to note the increase in intolerant species downstream versus in the headwaters.
 These results are continuing to build a trend that is needed to judge improvement as restoration projects continue.